arianaberger/time-tracker-app-js/NOTES.md

 - json time data for entries is not correct
 - entries on project show page?
 - project new form (HTML) vs. JS?
 How to display both?
 Removed link on dashboard to make things easier
-- remove disable not working when name is missing
+- PROJECTS.JS: remove disable not working when name is missing
+- AllProjects: link to create new project -> how to get normal rails form working?

 28.02
 - copied app on github